Hawaiian Princess

 No analysis available

-I searched for 'salt water pool', 'saltwater', 'saline pool' and similar terms.
-The remarks list a pool and hot tub but do not specify saltwater, so there is no evidence the pool is salt.
+Searched for 'salt water pool', 'saltwater', 'saline pool' and similar phrases.
+The listings list a pool and hot tub but contain no indication the pool is salt water.

 No analysis available

-I searched remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry'.
-No such language was found; instead the listings repeatedly mention in-unit washers/dryers, indicating there is no evidence of laundry on every floor.
+Searched listings for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry'.
+Remarks instead mention in-unit washers/dryers in some units but contain no statements indicating laundry facilities are available on every floor.

 No analysis available